czarkhenn/react-node-movie-app/README.md

 # React Node Movie App ✨

-A simple movie list viewer that that fetches data from omdb api.
+A simple movie list viewer that fetches data from omdb api.
 Supports searching for movie titles and viewing movie details.
+Results are cached, UI is responsive for any display size, Simplified Design, can do search while typing the titles.

 ### Tech Stack
 - TypeScript
 - React
 - Node
 - Express
+- React Bootstrap

 ## Local Development